Radon is a gas formed by the breakdown of uranium and radium, both of which are found in high levels in Maine.

 Testing for radon during the home inspection window is very common.
 Unsafe levels of radon is often found.
 These levels may change over time and we recommended testing every two years.
-All homes are at risk, including those without a basement.

 Every Maine county has high levels and a test is required to determine if levels are high for your specific home.
 If concentrations are too high in your home, your health is at risk.
 Due to an obvious conflict of interest, we don't mitigate if high levels are detected.
 We only test.